zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 Alexa ask baby stats when was the last {stool, wet, feeding,poop,pee etc..}
 Alexa ask baby stats for the last diaper
 Alexa, ask baby stats to get id
+Alexa, ask baby stats to add wet and stool
+Alexa, ask baby stats to add stool and wet
+Alexa, ask baby stats to add poop and pee

 ***